canyacoin/canya-lib-common-cards/README.md

    createCardsRandomly(1, "thisApp");
 ```

-createCards() will generate ALL CanApp Cards.
+createCards() will generate 6 CanApp Cards.
 However, giving a string value, e.g. createCards("CanStation") will generate all CanApp Cards without the provided CanApp name.
 Do note that this is Currently case-sensitive.

 createCardsRandomly() accepts 2 parameters ; numbers and app name, e.g. createCardsRandomly(4,"CanShare").
 This function will generate create four random CanApp cards, except for the provided CanApp's name.
 It can be left blank.